danstarns/idio-graphql/README.md

 ```

 ## intro
-If you need to declare an scalar, idio-graphql encourages the developer to separate the type definition and resolver for the scalar. [`IdioScalar`](https://github.com/danstarns/idio-graphql#IdioScalar) allows developers to modularize a scalar within the graphql API.
+If you need to declare an scalar. [`IdioScalar`](https://github.com/danstarns/idio-graphql#IdioScalar) allows developers to modularize a scalar within the graphql API.
 You can only specify scalars top-level at [`combineNodes`](https://github.com/danstarns/idio-graphql#combineNodes).

 _note [`IdioScalar`](https://github.com/danstarns/idio-graphql#IdioScalar) does not require typeDefs it uses the Scalar name to match up the resolver._